Robertson County Schools To Close August 21st Due To Eclipse

 There will be eclipse events throughout the district and by closing schools, we will allow our families the opportunity to participate in these events.

-“We will be using one of our stockpiled snow days to account for this day off.
+“We will be using one of our stockpiled days to account for this day off.
 Our schools will be expected to provide activities leading up to this once in a lifetime event so that the experience will be safe and memorable,” Robertson County School’s PIO Jim Ballis said.

 For more info in why Robertson County decided to close schools for the day CLICK HERE